wrongcoder/janavarro95-Stardew_Valley_Mods/Save_Anywhere/ReadMe.md

-Stardew Valley Save_Anywhere Mod v 1.0.5
+Stardew Valley Save_Anywhere Mod v 1.0.6

 For SDV[1.07] and SMAPI [0.40]

-Updated at 9:22 P.M on 6/8/16
+Updated at 8:38 P.M on 6/9/16

--Fixed it where time simulation wouldn't happen at all.
-Now it propperly works again.
+-Fixed a bug that casued the game to crash when loading different save files.

 -Known Issues.